• Skip to main content

 Summary

-• ittekimasu – 行ってきます (いってきます) : a Japanese phrase meaning ‘I’m going’, ‘I’ve gotta go’, ‘see you later’, or such.
-Japanese people use this phrase when they are about to leave their homes to announce their departures.
+• ittekimasu – 行ってきます (いってきます) : a phrase meaning ‘I’m going’, ‘I’m leaving’, ‘see you later’, or such in Japanese.
+Japanese people use this phrase to announce their departures when they leave their houses.
 This phrase literally means ‘go and then come’ politely in Japanese.
-So, this is the phrase saying “I’m going and will come back”; this does not only announce our departures, but also prays for ourselves to come back home safely.
+This literal interpretation is completely in line with the actual usage.
+Actually Japanese people use the phrase not only to announce their departures, but to hope for their future returns as well.
+So, its literal translation could be “I’m going and will come back safely” or such.
+Personally, I love this idea very much.
+It is a kind of promise to come back home safely.

 Hope my explanations are understandable and helpful for Japanese learners.